Best daily deals

 If you like the Pixel Buds line but think they are too pricey, the Pixel Buds A-Series should be on your radar.
 They have the core features you need at a price you'll love.

 Yes.
 Google discontinued the Google Pixel Buds (2020) shortly after the release of the Google Pixel Buds A Series ($94 at Amazon) on June 17, 2021.
-The latter were seen as an affordable improvement upon previous Pixel Buds releases and fixed many of the connection problems that were present with earlier models.
+The latter are seen as an affordable improvement upon previous Pixel Buds releases.
+They also fixed many of the connection problems prevalent with earlier models.